-Contributions of memorials other than books require a written proposal to the Board of Trustees for evaluation and authorization.
+Contributions of memorials other than books require a written proposal to the Library Board for evaluation and authorization.
 Such steps are necessary to ensure that memorials are appropriately directed.
 Because libraries are not museums they rarely accept objects other than printed or manuscript material or audio-visual material.